 The second step in many design processes is to research, collect information, and to more deeply understand the internal product/system to be redeveloped.
 In education, that information can come in the form of achievement data, community surveys, classroom observations, anecdotal evidence and from meetings designed to try to organize information that relates to the the problem being addressed.
-This article about collecting information will focus on collaboration and meeting times where self-study, research, organizing are central to being able to successfully move onto brainstorming in Step 3.
-Schools and teams might choose to use Step 2 to; align curriculum, investigate a single assessment up for redesign, mapping a problem with the parent community, to evaluate a literacy program or to break down state assessment data.
+This article will focus on collaboration and meeting times where self-study, research, organizing are central to being able to successfully move onto brainstorming in Step Three.
+Schools and teams might choose to use Step Two to; align curriculum, investigate a single assessment up for redesign, mapping a problem with the parent community, to evaluate a literacy program or to break down state assessment data.

 A quick reminder of the Design Process:

 All of us have seen or taken part in meetings full of wonderfully colorful sticky notes plastered all over chart paper, whiteboards, even glass windows.
 It is also easy to scan social media and find professionals, teachers and school leaders bragging about these meeting sessions, sharing colorful photos full of multi-colored post-its littering a massive sheet of paper, proudly stating how many post-it sticky notes have been used but with no evident organization used.
 Yet, this evaluation of a successful self-study might be missing a key component of success — how these ideas and notes relate to one another and the important story that relationship should tell.